pterhoer/FairScoreNormalization/README.md

 ## Citing

-If you use this code, please cite the following papers.
+If you use this code, please cite the following paper.

 ```